ocroquette/gradle-extools/README.md

 The file "extools.conf" allows to extend the environment of the host when the extool is used.
 In this simple case, ```extools.conf``` should contain the following line:

 ```
-append;env;path;PATH;bin
+prepend;env;path;PATH;bin
 ```

-When this extool will be used, the "bin" subdirectory will be added to the PATH variable, allowing to find "myclitools".
+When this extool will be used, the "bin" subdirectory will be added at the beginning of the PATH variable, allowing to find "myclitools".

 We now need to package the extool.
 It is very easy, since the ZIP format is used.
 Just make sure that "extools.conf" is at the root of the content of the ZIP file, and that the level "dir" is not used.
 For instance, when using zip on the command line on a Unix like system:
 ```